-Finding out how much a divorce is likely to cost is the most common first question people ask when considering getting a divorce, which is very sensible.
+Finding out how much a divorce is likely to cost is the most common consideration people make when considering getting a divorce, which is completely natural and understandable.

 Many people will have heard the horror stories in the tabloid press about divorces costing many thousands of pounds, with lawyers fleecing clients as they rack up costs.

 This is not the case with online divorce as each service is fixed fee, which means because there are no hidden or extra fees you simply pay one affordable fee plus standard court fees, giving you piece of mind at a difficult time.

 How much your divorce costs you will depend on many things, which we aim to help you understand by reading this post on how much it costs to get a divorce in the UK.